texfaq/texfaq.github.io/FAQ-unicode.md

 to 256 characters); Unicode characters may require several bytes, and the scheme may express a very large number of characters.

-For ''old-style'' applications (TeX or pdfTeX) to deal with Unicode input, the sequence of bytes to make up Unicode character are processed by a set of macros that deliver a glyph number in an appropriate font.
-The macros that read these bytes is complicated, and manifests as `utf8` option for the LaTeX distribution [`inputenc`](https://ctan.org/pkg/inputenc) package; the coverage of that option is limited to Unicode characters that can be represented using ''LaTeX standard encodings''.
+For "old-style" applications (TeX or pdfTeX) to deal with Unicode input, the sequence of bytes to make up Unicode character are processed by a set of macros that deliver a glyph number in an appropriate font.
+The macros that read these bytes is complicated, and manifests as `utf8` option for the LaTeX distribution [`inputenc`](https://ctan.org/pkg/inputenc) package; the coverage of that option is limited to Unicode characters that can be represented using "LaTeX standard encodings".
 Current LaTeX releases, since 2018 default to a processing equivalent to `\usepackage[utf8]{inputenc}`.

 The separate package [`ucs`](https://ctan.org/pkg/ucs) provides wider, but